Victims of Nazi Germany: Catholics

-Poland
+In occupied Poland

 According to Norman Davies, the Nazi terror was "much fiercer and more protracted in Poland than anywhere in Europe."
-Polish Catholic victims of the Third Reich numbered in the millions.
+The Nazis murdered millions of Polish Catholics.
 Nazi ideology viewed ethnic Poles—the mainly Catholic ethnic majority of Poland—as subhuman.
 After their 1939 invasion of Poland, the Nazis instituted a policy of murdering (or suppressing) the ethnic-Polish elite (including Catholic religious leaders).
 The Nazi plan for Poland was the nation's destruction, which necessitated attacking the Polish Church, (particularly in areas annexed by Germany).
 About the brief period of military control from 1 September to 25 October 1939, Davies wrote: "According to one source, 714 mass executions were carried out, and 6,376 people, mainly Catholics, were shot.
 Others put the death toll in one town alone at 20,000.
 It was a taste of things to come."

 In Polish areas annexed by Nazi Germany, severe persecution began.
 The Nazis systematically dismantled the church, arresting its leaders, exiling its clergy and closing its churches, monasteries and convents.
 Germanization of the annexed regions began in December 1939, with deportations of men, women and children.
 According to Richard J. Evans, in the Reichsgau Wartheland "numerous clergy, monks, diocesan administrators and officials of the Church were arrested, deported to the General Government, taken off to a concentration camp in the Reich, or simply shot.
 Altogether some 1700 Polish priests ended up at Dachau: half of them did not survive their imprisonment."
 Among the clergy who were murdered at Dachau were many of the 108 Polish Martyrs of World War II.

 Hans Frank said in 1940, "Poles may have only one master—a German.
 Two masters cannot exist side by side, and this is why all members of the Polish intelligentsia must be killed."
 Thomas J. Craughwell wrote that from 1939 to 1945, an estimated 3,000 members of the Polish clergy (18 percent) were murdered; of these, 1,992 were murdered in concentration camps.
 According to the Encyclopædia Britannica, 1,811 Polish priests were murdered in Nazi concentration camps.
 Among the persecuted resisters was Irena Sendlerowa, head of the children's section of Żegota, who placed more than 2,500 Jewish children in convents, orphanages, schools, hospitals, and homes.
 Captured by the Gestapo in 1943, Sendlerowa was crippled by torture.